sg893052/sonic-buildimage/spytest/data_driven_testing.md

     /openconfig-acl:acl/acl-sets/acl-set/acl-entries/acl-entry/config/sequence-id:
       common_name: AclSetRuleId
 ```
-Common property's name derived from the leaf present in config hierarchy.
+Common property's name derived from the leaf present in config or state(if config not present) hierarchy.
 Therefore the XPath should point to config hierarchy's leaf node.
-If only **custom_name** attribute is provided as shown in the above sample, the config and state leaf names are auto-generated from **custom_name**.
+If only **common_name** attribute is provided as shown in the above sample, the config and state leaf names are auto-generated from **common_name**.
 Based on the above sample below are the names generated.

 - **common property's** name - **AclSetRuleId**